 Other U.S. cities seeking reimbursement for Obama campaign visits haven't fared well, according to media reports.

-The city of Newport Beach, CA, has been trying to collect $35,000 from the Obama campaign for security costs related to a February fundraising trip made by the president, according to the Newport Beach-Corona del Mar Patch website.
+for security costs related to a February fundraising trip made by the president, according to the Newport Beach-Corona del Mar Patch website.

 The bill should go to the Secret Service, agency spokesman Max Milien told a Patch reporter.
 But the city should know that the Secret Service refuses to pay it, he added.